What Is the Cost of Moving?

 - Finally, when you move to a new accommodation, you will of course have to connect it to several types of service.
 So, this comes with connection fees.

-The good news: it's tax deductible!
+The good news: moving is tax deductible!

 Did you know that you can deduct your moving expenses if you change your address due to a full-time job or post-secondary education?